JoseMiralles/Homework/Week_5/W5D4/Neighborhood/README.md

 `rails generate migration createHouse`

-## 6. Define the tables in the migration files, db > migrate
+## 6. Define the tables in the migration files, db/migrate
 https://github.com/JoseMiralles/Homework/tree/master/Week_5/W5D4/Neighborhood/db/migrate

 NOTE: I forgot to create indexes, but this is how they are created in a migration: